nahidbinazad/nahidbinazad/README.md

 - 👀 I’m interested in Ethoical Hacking , Forensics, Cyber threats, Offensive and Defensive security
 - 🌱 I’m currently learning Ethical Hacking
 - 💞️ I’m looking to collaborate on Cyber Security
-- 📫 How to reach me ...
+- 📫 How to reach me by emailing nahidbinazadofficial@gmail.com

 <!---
 nahidbinazad/nahidbinazad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.